The Design of Everyday Things: Building up the Stages

-History

 The history behind the action cycle starts from a conference in Italy attended by Donald Norman.
 This excerpt has been taken from the book The Design of Everyday Things:

 I am in Italy at a conference.
 I watch the next speaker attempt to thread a film onto a projector that he never used before.
 He puts the reel into place, then takes it off and reverses it.
 Another person comes to help.
 Jointly they thread the film through the projector and hold the free end, discussing how to put it on the takeup reel.
 Two more people come over to help and then another.
 The voices grow louder, in three languages: Italian, German and English.
 One person investigates the controls, manipulating each and announcing the result.
 Confusion mounts.
 I can no longer observe all that is happening.
 The conference organizer comes over.
 After a few moments he turns and faces the audience, who had been waiting patiently in the auditorium.
 "Ahem," he says, "is anybody expert in projectors?"
 Finally, fourteen minutes after the speaker had started to thread the film (and eight minutes after the scheduled start of the session) a blue-coated technician appears.
 He scowls, then promptly takes the entire film off the projector, rethreads it, and gets it working.

 Norman pondered on the reasons that made something like threading of a projector difficult to do.
 To examine this, he wanted to know what happened when something implied nothing.
 In order to do that, he examined the structure of an action.
 So to get something done, a notion of what is wanted – the goal that is to be achieved, needs to be started.
 Then, something is done to the world i.e. take action to move oneself or manipulate someone or something.
 Finally, the checking is required if the goal was made.
 This led to formulation of Stages of Execution and Evaluation.